- Food and Cooking

 The best way to marinade venison is in the refrigerator overnight.
 I prefer to use a glass container so the flavors and colors of the marinade don't seep into the plastic Tupperware containers.
 Large Zip-lock bags work as well, but I don't like these as the bag has to lay perfectly flat or you run the risk of the whole cut not being marinaded evenly.

 My personal favorite is marinating in a homemade barbecue sauce.
 I don't marinate overnight however.
-I let the meat cook for 12 hours and then let it "rest" in the sauce for another 6 to 12 hours and serve.
+I let the meat cook for 12 hours and then let it "rest" in the sauce for another 6 to 12 hours before serving.
 Below you will find my family's recipe for shredded bbq venison sandwiches.

 Shredded BBQ Venison Sandwiches: